Self-care days

 This product can make a good addition to your night time routine.
 Retinol a form of vitamin A, helps to treat acne, clear pores, exfoliate the skin, reduce signs of aging and give your skin a smoother texture.
 It’s also important to take note of what other products will work best with retinol and how often you use it.

-As an Amazon Associate, I may earn from qualifying purchases.
+As an Amazon Associate, this site may earn from qualifying purchases.
 Thank you for your support.

 References (click to view)